rpng/Microstrain-3DM-GX3-35/README.md

-# microstrain_3dm_gx3_35
-This diver is realized based on microstrain MIP protocol.
+This packet is realized based on microstrain MIP protocol.